Ahmad Shah Durrani: Legacy

-Generalship & military campaigns
+Generalship and military campaigns

 Historians widely regard Ahmad Shah as an excellent military leader and tactician, and he is compared to military leaders such as Marlborough, Mahmud of Ghazni, Babur, and Nader Shah.
 Throughout all his military campaigns, he had rarely ever lost a battle.
 Historian Kaushik Roy remarks that Ahmad Shah was one of the greatest generals of eighteenth century Asia.
 Hari Ram Gupta shares a similar notion, referring to Ahmad Shah as the "greatest general of Asia of his time", as well as one of the greatest conquerors in Asian history.
 His most notable military achievement was the decisive Third Battle of Panipat, the largest land battle of the century which pushed the Maratha Empire out of Northern India.
 The victory at Panipat created an aura of invincibility surrounding him, as later British attempts to form a coalition against Ahmad Shah failed due to many Indian chiefs being terrified of him.
 Throughout his reign as Shah, Ahmad Shah led over fifteen major military campaigns, including nine punishing invasions of India, three in Iranian Khorasan, and three in Afghan Turkestan.
 Despite this, his invasions of India had greater consequences and led to the decline of Muslim power in Northern India.

-As he invaded India and occupied Delhi in 1757, most of the army of the Bengal Subah were forcibly deployed against Ahmad Shah's invasion.
+As he invaded India and occupied Delhi in 1757, most of best men comprising the army of the Bengal Subah were forcibly deployed against Ahmad Shah's invasion.
 Months later, the army of the Bengal Subah, severely understrength, was crushed at the Battle of Plassey by the British.
 Later, in 1765, Mughal Emperor Shah Alam II ceded complete rule of Bengal, Bihar, and Orrisa to the British.
-The Afghan wholesale massacres and enslavements in India, and the oppression of Sikhs and Hindus, as well as the destruction of their holy places shattered the former Mughal policy of religious tolerance.
-Stereotypes against Pashtuns also formed as a result, and they were deemed bloodthirsty zealots by the British and Indians alike.
+Ahmad Shah's invasions thus, inadvertently, aided the rise of the British in India.
 Ahmad Shah also seemed much more interested in plundering rather than restoring Muslim power in India, and his refusal to shift his capital from Kandahar to India made the idea of forging an empire in India untenable.
+His invasions would also leave India in chaos and disorder.

+Ahmad Shah introduced numerous military reforms, with the Durrani army being renowned for their excellent discipline, typically depending upon Ahmad Shah himself.
+He was able to introduce new tactics and technology surrounding mounted musketeers, as well as Zamburak light camel artillery.
+The death of Ahmad Shah saw a sharp decline in military strength for the Durranis.
+Jacques Lauriston, a French officer, observed: "...that which renders the Pathans superior is primarily the discipline and subordination so strictly observed in the Abdali [Durrani] army."